Searching for Isolated Black Hole Candidates within 15 pc of the Solar System in Gaia DR3: Spectra of Nearby Black Holes Accreting from the Interstellar Medium

 \subsection{ADAF Model}

 The accretion rate onto an isolated black hole accreting from the interstellar medium is extremely low.
-For the BHL model with $\lambda = 1$, the Eddington-scaled luminosity of a black hole inside one of the Local Interstellar Clouds is $\sim 10^{-9}$.
+For the BHL model with $\lambda = 1$, the Eddington-scaled luminosity of a black hole inside one of the Local Interstellar Clouds is $L/L_{\rm Edd} \sim 10^{-9}$.
 Outside these clouds, in the hot, low-density interstellar medium, this value drops below $10^{-17}$.
 The standard framework for accretion at such low rates is the advection-dominated accretion flow (ADAF) model~\citep{1994ApJ...428L..13N,1995ApJ...444..231N,1995ApJ...452..710N}.

 Following \citet{2025ApJ...988L..12M}, we use the public code {\tt LLAGNSED} \citep{2021ApJ...923..260P}, developed for low-luminosity active galactic nuclei but scalable to stellar-mass black holes.
 We adopt default parameters and set the black hole mass to $10~M_\odot$, noting that the model can become unstable for certain input combinations.
 Fig.~\ref{f-ADAF} shows a representative spectrum from {\tt LLAGNSED}, which combines synchrotron radiation, bremsstrahlung emission, and inverse Compton scattering.
+The {\tt LLAGNSED} code originally could not correctly solve Eq.~(A16) in \citet{2021ApJ...923..260P} for the minimum frequency $\nu_{\rm m}$ and the peak frequency $\nu_{\rm p}$, which are critical for calculating synchrotron radiation and inverse Compton scattering.
+This issue was fixed in the version of {\tt LLAGNSED} released in December 2025 (Pesce, private communication).